gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 ### Task 2: Lane pose exercise

 As outlined in the introduction section, the lane_filter_node estimates the Duckiebot desired pose by means of recursive Bayes estimation.
 As a lever we can change the size of the belief/likelihood matrices.
 Therefore we are interested in analyzing the effect of various matrix sizes on the precision/standard deviation of the lane pose.
-For this task the following parameters will be dynamically adjusted:
+For this task the following parameter will be dynamically adjusted:

-* `/BOT_NAME/lane_filter_node/matrix_delta_d`
-* `/BOT_NAME/lane_filter_node/matrix_delta_phi`
+* `/BOT_NAME/lane_filter_node/matrix_rescale`

 #### Choosing the best matrix size {#exercise:laneFilter}

-  While varying the size of the belief/likelihood matrix record a rosbag of the lane_pose with its publishing frequency in Hz.
-Plot the relationship between the size of the belief/likelihood matrix and the publishing frequency in Hz.
+While running the exercise provided lane following, play with `matrix_rescale`, and record different rosbags (One for each value of `matrix_rescale`).

+Write a custom python script to analyse the frequency of the topic `/DUCKIEBOT_NAME/lane_filter_node/lane_pose` for each bag (should be the same as last exercise).
+Plot the relationship between `matrix_rescale` on one axis and the frequency on the other axis (provide at least 4 points on the plot).

 <end/>